Updated with new poll data on 4 June

 Could One Nation, during this parliamentary term, be in a polled position that translates into a likely majority all by itself?
-Yes, another five points at Labor’s expense, with all the others kept constant, would probably do it, assuming the Coalition continues to treat Pauline Hanson’s party favourably on their how-to-vote cards.
+It’s possible; another five points at Labor’s expense, with all the others kept constant, would probably do it, assuming the Coalition continues to treat Pauline Hanson’s party favourably on their how-to-vote cards.

-Late last century, prime minister John Howard was dragged kicking and screaming to “preferencing” Labor ahead of One Nation across the country, but that was a different time and a different electorate landscape — and a different Liberal Party.
+Late last century, prime minister John Howard was dragged kicking and screaming to “preferencing” Labor ahead of One Nation across the country, but that was a different time, a different electorate landscape — and a different Liberal Party.
 Preferencing Labor today would cause serious anger in the party membership and push more of them into the arms of the insurgent.

 South Australia’s vote in March, the country’s first general election since the One Nation surge, showed us a few things.
 One was the durability of the party’s polled support all the way through to — and then on — election day.
-It happened in a particular context: a popular Labor premier and government widely viewed as certain to win (which did so very handsomely).
+It happened in a particular context: a popular Labor premier and government widely viewed as certain to win (which it did very handsomely).
 This might have freed some people up to use their vote to send a message to the established parties, particularly the Liberals.

 And it was a state — not federal — election, which probably means less at stake than a federal vote.
 Running a country is about the big items, particularly pulling and pushing those economic levers.
 Yes, many, perhaps most, people believe business as usual is no longer working, but when push comes to shove we know voters can be scared of changes that might affect their economic security.
 And Hanson has now discussed moving to the House of Representatives with a view to taking those levers.
 The other information South Australia provided was how seat-by-seat distributions of preferences play out with a large One Nation vote.